ronniross/eco-benchmark/eco-benchmark-integration.md

 Instead of only a classical benchmark ``.parquet``'' file to be directly fed as queries to the LLM, the eco-benchmark extends the responsibility further to the development and deployment team.

-How is the development of your LLMs or other AI models affecting environmental, socio-economic aspects which the benchmark focuses on?
+How is the development of your LLMs or other AI models affecting environmental, socio-economic aspects?

 But I also know that the current ROI nature of the companies mostly just runs over any kind of real sense of accountability or green development one could propose upon them.